 2007 June - Two leading US oil companies, Exxon Mobil and ConocoPhilips, refuse to hand over majority control of their operations in the Orinoco Belt to the Venezuelan government, which then expropriates them.

 2007 December - President Chavez suffers his first defeat at the ballot box, when a referendum narrowly rejects proposals to increase government control over the Central Bank and the power to expropriate property.

 2008 September - Venezuela and Russia sign oil and gas cooperation accord.
 Russian warplanes visit Venezuela, with Russian warships heading there for November joint exercises - first return of Russian navy to Americas since Cold War.

 2008 October - First Venezuelan telecommunications satellite launched from China.

 2009 February - Voters in a referendum approve plans to abolish limits on the number of terms in office for elected officials.
-This would allow President Chavez to stand again when his current term expires in 2012.
+This allows President Chavez to stand again when his term expires in 2012.

 2010 September - Parliamentary elections.
 Opposition makes significant gains.
-The socialist party of Mr Chavez still controls congress, but with a reduced majority.Alliance with Iran

 2012 April - Government extends price controls on more basic goods in the battle against inflation.
 President Chavez threatens to expropriate companies that do not comply with the price controls.